softpak/HOSE/README.md

 *   CPU : Any muilti-core CPUs.

 ####Test Server
-*     IP address : 59.127.231.87 (static)
+*     IP address : 220.132.245.136:25585 (static)
 *     Version : 1.8 ~ 1.8.9
 *     Rule : `DO NOT interfere other players.
-Otherwise, you can find a wild open space to do things you like to test this server.
+Otherwise, you can find a wild open space to do things you like to test this server except red stone clock devices.
+Most of players are Taiwanese.
 If you are getting lag.
-You can try /tps command to check the ticks.
-Maybe it is you PCs.
-The map will be wiped out every month or the map data reaches 10GB.
+You can try /gc command to check the ticks.
+Maybe your FPS is too low .
 You are welcome to leave any messages.`

 ####How to build this patch
 *     Linux